database-lab/deep-into-database/README.md

 <h1 align="center">
-Deep Into Databases
+Deep Into SQL
 </h1>

 <br />

 My journy to learn database.
-Containes learning SQL, MongoDB, Reddis, ...., with all courses and exercises that I took.
+Containes learning SQL with all courses and exercises that I took.